slint-ui/slint/docs/tutorial/cpp/src/game_logic_in_cpp.md

 # Game Logic In C++

-This step implements the rules of the game in C++ as well.
+This step implements the rules of the game in C++.

 Slint's general philosophy is that you implement the user interface in Slint and the business logic in your favorite programming language.